HMAC Authentication in ASP.NET Core Web API

 }

-Let us create a custom middleware component to handle the HMAC Validation for incoming requests.
-So, create a class file named HMACAuthenticationMiddleware.cs and copy and paste the following code.
+The middleware carefully reads the request body to compute the HMAC for POST/PUT methods and caches nonces to prevent replay attacks.
+Create a class file named HMACAuthenticationMiddleware.cs within the Models folder and copy and paste the following code.
 The following code is self-explained, so please read the comment lines for a better understanding.

 using Microsoft.Extensions.Caching.Memory;